 How to increase the notoriety of a company page on Linkedin?

 If you are familiarized with SEO services, you have to know that LinkedIn has a high domain authority.
-It also gets tone of user engagement, and is loaded with fresh, original content on a daily basis by thousands of users.
+It also gets the tone of user engagement and is loaded with fresh, original content on a daily basis by thousands of users.

 There are several methods that can be used to increase the notoriety of the company page on Linkedin.
 For example, you can insert on your site or in the newsletter a button to direct the users to your profile page, you can distribute the link to the Linkedin page on other social networks, you can insert the link in the email signature.